-Did you know the open container law in Texas applies to passengers as well?
+The laws and consequences of the open container law in Texas for passengers are the same as those for drivers?
 If your friend is giving you a hard time about bringing a roadie along as a rider, he isn’t doing it just to be mean.
-That open container is technically in the “passenger area”, both the passenger with the alcohol and the driver of the vehicle can be charged with possession of an open container, even if the driver is 100% sober.
+That open container is technically in the “passenger area” mentioned above.
+Both passenger(s) and the driver of the vehicle can be charged with possession of an open container, even if they are 100% sober.

 The Texas open container law does make some exceptions for a few reasonable situations.
-For example, if you are passenger in a taxi, bus, train, or limo, you may be able to claim an exception against Texas open container law.
+For example, if you are a passenger in a taxi, bus, train, or limo, you may be able to claim an exception against Texas open container law.